-Part 3: How to recover files in Android trash
+Part 3: How to Recover Files in Android Trash?

 Dr.Fone - Data Recovery (Android) has the highest success rate in recovering the lost data files and that too, without any quality loss.
 With this mighty tool, you can easily recover almost all sorts of data types available on your Android device.
 Be it photos, videos, call logs, contacts, or messages, this tool can recover them all in a hassle freeway.
 Being the 1st Android data recovery software in the world and is widely recommended and trusted across the globe.

-Step by step tutorial: how to recover files from the trash of Android devices
+Step-by-step tutorial: how to recover files from the trash of Android devices

 Install the software, after you’ve downloaded the Dr.Fone toolkit on your computer.
 Launch it and then select “Data Recovery” from the main interface of the software.
 Meanwhile, you can establish a firm connection between your Android device and your computer using an authentic USB cable.

-Part 4: How to permanently erase Android trash
+Part 4: How to Permanently Erase Android Trash?

 In case, you’ve purposely erased some data from your device and wish to verify that it has been wiped out completely or not by locating the Android trash folder.
 But with the classified information mentioned above, there’s no recycle bin available where you can look for trash files on Android.
 There’s still scope of performing recovery of the deleted files as the deleted files don’t get erased from the device immediately.

-Step by step tutorial: how to radically wipe out Android trash
+Step-by-step tutorial: how to radically wipe out Android trash

 Step 1.
 Launch Dr.Fone - Data Eraser (Android)

-Launch the Dr.Fone toolkit on your computer and then opt for the “Erase” option from the main screen of the software.
+Launch the Dr.Fone toolkit on your computer and then opt for the “Data Erase” option from the main screen of the software.
 Then, plug your Android device into the computer via a genuine data cable.
 Ensure to keep “USB debugging” enabled in the first place.

 Step 2.
-Initiate Erasing data
+Initiate Erasing Data

 As soon as your device gets detected, you need to hit on the “Erase All Data” button to initiate the process of erasing all your data over the connected Android device.

 Step 3.
-Give your consent
+Give Your Consent

 Note: Ensure to back up all your required data before proceeding further.